Luke Colbourn

 My Ideal Client

 Does it feel like there's just too much on your plate?
 Has it felt that way for too long?
-When chronic stress follows you everywhere sometimes it feels like overwhelming, buzzing anxiety.
+When you experience chronic stress sometimes it feels like overwhelming, buzzing anxiety.
 Other times it can be a heavy weight where everything seems pointless.
-It's gone on too long and it's time for a change.
+If either of those resonates for you, it's time for a change.
 Therapy can help, and I look forward to helping you find the insight and tools to live at ease.

 My Approach to Helping

-I offer therapy that draws from the wisdom of the buddhist tradition and evidence based practices (such as CBT).
+I offer therapy that draws from the wisdom of the buddhist tradition and evidence based practices (such as ACT & CBT).
 It is both gentle and direct.
 Together we build a relationship of trust and respect as we explore your feelings and circumstances.
 The insights we uncover together guide us to the interventions that can help you.
-By the end of therapy you will have increased your self-awareness and your toolbox for handling whatever life throws at you.
+Throughout therapy you will be cultivating self-awareness and developing a tailored set of skills for handling life's stresses with greater ease.

 My Personal Beliefs and Interests